 Finally, there are a number of wonderful scholarly works analyzing the role of repressed sexuality within the confines of the vampire novel throughout history.

-At any rate, if you’re interested in vampires, go ahead and read all you like – but you most likely won’t find any vampire information in books about Wicca and other Neopagan religions.
+At any rate, if you’re interested in vampires, go ahead and read all you like – but you most likely won’t find any vampire information in books about Wicca or other Neopagan religions.
 While there may be a few magical traditions out there that include vampires as part of their belief systems, these are likely to be few and far between.